ducakar/openzone/README.md

   when one wants to create all-in-one ZIP archive that can be unpacked and run without installation.
   `OFF` by default, forced to `ON` on Windows, forced to `OFF` on Android and NaCl.

+- `OZ_TESTS`: Build tests.
+These are used during development to test some features before they are implemented into engine.
+You don't need this.
+  `OFF` by default.

+- `OZ_MONO_TEST`: Build a Mono embedding test.
+You don't need this.
+  `OFF` by default.

 Tools
 -----